Princess Elizabeth Challenge Cup: History

 The event was instituted in 1946 for public schools in the United Kingdom.
 It was opened to entries from overseas in 1964, and that year Washington-Lee High School (United States) became the first overseas crew to win the event, beating Groton School, USA, in an all-American final.

 The inauguration of this race coincided with future queen Princess Elizabeth's first visit to the regatta, and so permission was given to name the trophy "The Princess Elizabeth Challenge Cup".

 The PE (as it is usually abbreviated) is one of only a few races in the regatta which does not allow composite crews to be entered, and as such each race is a straight competition between one club and another.
 As the most prestigious race of the school rowing year, the event attracts strong competition both from the UK and abroad.
 For British crews, winning the PE can be the final victory needed to win “the triple", a prestigious achievement which comprises winning the Schools' Head of the River Race, The National Schools Regatta and finally the Princess Elizabeth Challenge Cup, all in the same year.
-The "triple" has been achieved three times in recent years by Eton College in 2005, 2009, and 2010 (and the "double" in 2021 as the Schools' Head of the River Race did not take place), twice by Abingdon School in 2002 and 2012, and by St Paul's School (London) in 2018.
-Both St Pauls and Eton have won the Youth Eights at the Head of the Charles Regatta whilst also winning the British domestic "triple."
-Eton, who won the HOCR and the triple in both 2008/09 and 2009/10 and St Paul's in 2017/18.
+The "triple" was first achieved in 1978 by Eton College who have subsequently achieved it a further six times (1990, 1991, 1995, 2005, 2009 and 2010).
+Other winners of the triple are St. Edward's School in 1984, Hampton School in 1985, 1986 and 1988, Abingdon School in 2002 and 2012, and St Paul's School (London) in 2018 and 2024.
+Both St Pauls and Eton have also achieved a so-called "quadruple" by additionally winning the Youth Eights at the Head of the Charles Regatta; Eton in both 2008/09 and 2009/10 and St Paul's in 2017/18 and 2023/24.

-Eton College have won the PE a total of 15 times, St Paul's School (London) 7 times, Ridley College (Canada) 5 times, and Abingdon School, Bedford School, Hampton School, Pangbourne College, Shrewsbury School and St. Edward's School have each won the event 4 times.
+Of British entries, Eton College have won the PE a total of 15 times, St Paul's School (London) 8 times, St. Edward's School 5 times, and Abingdon School, Bedford School, Hampton School, Pangbourne College and Shrewsbury School have each won the event 4 times.